Formula 1

 Oct 30, 2024

-When a professional soccer player commits a tactical foul in the 90th minute to prevent an opposing player from scoring and eliminating their nation from the World Cup, we say, “Easy red, but fair enough.”
-Everyone understands he did what needed to be done for the greater goal.
-He’s not called sloppy or dirty.
-Max is doing the same, and part of the reason he’s paid $55 million a year is that he’s very good at it.
+When a professional soccer player commits a tactical foul in the 90th minute to prevent an opposing player from scoring and eliminating their nation from the World Cup, spectators say: “Easy red, but fair enough.”
+Everyone agrees it isn’t sporting, and the player may even be called dirty — but fans also understands he did what was needed for the greater good of the team.

 On F1 drivers' so-called supernatural reflexes